Anwar Sadat: Early life and revolutionary activities

-During the Second World War he was imprisoned by the British for his efforts to obtain help from the Axis Powers in expelling the occupying British forces.
-After the end of the Second World War, at that time, he had met with the secret society that decided to assassinate Amin Osman, Minister of Finance in the Wafd government, and the head of the Egyptian-British Friendship Society, due to his strong sympathy with the British.
+During World War II, Sadat, a member of the fascist and ultranationalist Young Egypt Party, collaborated with Nazi Germany in Egypt as part of Operation Salam.
+There were meetings and talk amongst some pro-Axis junior officers of a potential revolt, and Sadat later said that he'd wanted to make Egypt "a second Iraq".
+After the Abdeen Palace incident, Sadat furthered his plans for a coup, but Muslim Brotherhood leader Hassan al-Banna declined to support the plot.
+He then met with two German agents in Cairo to discuss his plan, but was arrested and imprisoned for much of the war.
+By the end of the conflict, Sadat had already met with the secret society that decided to assassinate Amin Osman, Minister of Finance in the Wafd Party government, and the head of the Egyptian-British Friendship Society, due to his strong sympathies towards the British.
 Osman was assassinated in January 1946.
 Following the assassination of Amin Osman, Sadat returned again and finally to prison.

 In Qarmidan prison, he faced the most difficult ordeals of imprisonment by being held in solitary confinement, but the first accused in the Hussein Tawfiq case, escaped, and after there is no criminality evidence all the charges fall and the suspected went free.
-And the young officer, Salah Zulfikar, at that time was the officer in charge in the prison, and he believed in his heart of Sadat's heroism and that he played a patriotic role towards his country, even though he was imprisoned and his conviction that they were imprisoned because of their love for their country.
-Zulfikar brought with him food, newspapers and cigarettes for the gentlemen, and helped his family a lot in obtaining visitor permits to check on him.
-Anwar Sadat was active in many political movements, including the Muslim Brotherhood, the fascist Young Egypt, the pro-palace Iron Guard of Egypt, and the secret military group called the Free Officers.
-Along with his fellow Free Officers, Sadat participated in the military coup that launched the Egyptian Revolution of 1952, which overthrew King Farouk on 23 July of that year.
-Sadat was assigned to announce the news of the revolution to the Egyptian people over the radio networks.
+Salah Zulfikar, then young police officer, at that time was the officer in charge in the prison.
+He believed in his heart of Sadat's heroism and that he played a patriotic role towards his country and that he was convicted and imprisoned because of his love for his country.
+Zulfikar brought with him food, newspapers and cigarettes and helped his family a lot in obtaining visitor permits to check on him.
+Anwar Sadat was active in many political movements, including the Muslim Brotherhood, the fascist Young Egypt Party, the pro-Axis and pro-Royalist Iron Guard of Egypt, and the secret military group called the Free Officers.
+Along with his fellow Free Officers, Sadat participated in the military coup that launched the Egyptian Revolution of 1952, which overthrew King Farouk I on 23 July of that year.
+Sadat gave the first statement of the revolution over the radio to the Egyptian people.

 During Nasser's presidency

 During the presidency of Gamal Abdel Nasser, Sadat was appointed minister of State in 1954.
 He was also appointed editor of the newly founded daily Al Gomhuria.
-In 1959, he assumed the position of Secretary to the National Union.
-Sadat was the President of the National Assembly (1960–1968) and then vice president and member of the presidential council in 1964.
+In 1959, he assumed the position of secretary to the National Union.
+Sadat was the president of the National Assembly (1960–1968) and then Vice President of Egypt and member of the presidential council in 1964.
 He was reappointed as vice president again in December 1969.